Dmitry Manuilsky: Early life and career

-Manuilsky was born to a Ukrainian peasant family of an Orthodox priest in the village of Sviatets.
+Son of an Orthodox priest, Manuilsky was born to a peasant family in the village of Sviatets, Kremenets County, Volhynian Governorate (now in Teofipol settlement hromada, Khmelnytsky Oblast, Ukraine).
 After secondary school, he enrolled at the University of St. Petersburg in 1903, and joined the Bolshevik faction of the Russian Social Democratic Labour Party in 1904.

 During the 1905 revolution he was assigned by the Bolsheviks to the naval base in Kronstadt where he took part in the naval revolt in July.
-Arrested, he was held in Kronstadt prison in 1905–06, then exiled, but escaped, arriving in Kiev and then, in 1907, to Paris.
-There he aligned with the ultra-left group led by Alexander Bogdanov, who challenged Lenin for the leadership of the Bolsheviks, and worked on the newspaper Vpered (Forward).
+Arrested, he was held in Kronstadt prison in 1905–06, then exiled, but escaped, arriving in Kiev and then, in 1907, to Paris, where he continued studies at the Sorbonne University.
+There he supposedly aligned with the ultra-left group led by Alexander Bogdanov, who challenged Lenin for the leadership of the Bolsheviks, and worked on the newspaper Vpered (Forward).

 After the outbreak of war in 1914, he worked on the newspaper Nashe Slovo and acted as the main contact between the Bolsheviks and the smaller group associated with Leon Trotsky.

-After his return to Russia in May 1917, he joined Trotsky's group, the Mezhraiontsy, who amalgamated with the Bolsheviks in August 1917.
+Manuilsky's articles also appeared in the Ukrainian social democratic press.
+After his return to Russia in May 1917, he supposedly joined Trotsky's group, the Mezhraiontsy, who amalgamated with the Bolsheviks in August 1917.